teamniteo/handbook/people/benefits.md

 ## Sick leave

 Everyone has the right to sick leave on days when they don't feel capable of working.
-Partial work on a sick leave day proportionally reduces the total daily hours to not exceed 7.5 hours.
-In other words, sick leave hours cannot be used to gain any overtime hours, by the same principle as vacation leave hours cannot be used for that purpose either.
+A day of sick leave counts as 6 hours of work done and will be automatically added to your "worked hours".

 Sick leave can and should be used when taking care of an ill child or spouse.

-A sick leave day counts as 6 hours of work done.
-For partially worked sick leave days, we use the following formula:

-    Tallied hours = (workday hours - worked sick-day hours ) * 80% + worked sick-day hours

-An example for working for 2 hours on a sick day:

-    (7.5h - 2h) * 0.8 + 2h = 6.4h